moussaclarke/hobbes/README.md

 nlx wrangler pages deploy dist
 ```

-Env vars  currently need to be set up manually in the cloudflare dashboard.
-They need to be prefixed with "NUXT_", otherwise they are the same as the local ones.
+The env vars will need to be set up manually in the cloudflare dashboard.
+They keys need to be prefixed with "NUXT_" for them to be picked up as runtime env vars.

-I've secured the app behind cloudflare access.
-The app relies on Cloudflare Access to get email of the currently authenticated user.
+The app also needs to be secured behind Cloudflare Access - it relies on cookie headers set by Cloudflare Access to get the email of the currently authenticated user.

 ## Todo

-- Client ticket submission form - for inbox/triage
-- Pagination (don't load everything at once, will be better for performance)
-- Animations/transitions
-- Client-friendly UX/shortcuts (e.g view current sprint, view current backlog - while this is all achievable with existing filters, we could probably make it slightly more straightforward)
-- Support multiple project calendars
+- Support multiple projects
-- Support multiple clients - check the authenticated user via [this plugin](https://developers.cloudflare.com/pages/functions/plugins/cloudflare-access/) and implement project level permissions.
+- Support multiple client user sets and project permissions
+- UI/UX improvements
+- Refactor, particularly CalDAV object parsing/handling
+- Performance improvements
+- Test all the things
+- Additional documentation, particularly the comment syntax

+## License

+MIT